Hidden Costs of Deferred Maintenance

 Not all facility repairs and capital upgrades can be completed immediately.

-Further, you may be forced to put off spending money on a repair—even if you know it should be taken of—because of budget constraints.
+You may be forced to put off spending money on a repair, even if you know it should be taken of, because of budget constraints.
 You hope it can get by for another week, another quarter, another year.

 This impact is where the value of the deferred maintenance can be much higher than just the identified repair.